nuxeo-sandbox/nuxeo-s3-utils/README.md

   * `handlerName`: The name of the S3Handler to use (see examples above)
   * `bucket`: Optional.
 The bucket to use. *Notice*: For advanced usage, when configuring a handler with dynamic buckets (not hard coded in the configuration for example)
   * `key`: The key of the file on S3
-* *Notice* Download uses Amazon `TransferManager` and will perform multipart downloads when possible.
+* *Notice* Download uses the AWS SDK v2 `S3TransferManager` and will perform multipart downloads when possible.
+Note that `minimumUploadPartSize` and `multipartUploadThreshold` only apply to uploads.

 #### `S3Utils.Delete`